How do we ensure that

 in North Park?

-The Hollywood-North Park Community Association is convening a series of community conversations about the Black Lives Matter movement and its implications for community, democracy, and justice.
-All members of our community are welcome to participate.
+The Hollywood-North Park Community Association convened a series of community conversations in the summer and fall of 2020 about the Black Lives Matter movement and its implications for community, democracy, and justice.
+Please see related resources and materials below.

 Changing how we fund public safety

 La Spata, Daniel, et al. “Cutting funding for police could lead to a better and safer Chicago.”
 Chicago Sun-Times.
 8 June 2020.

 Creating a spectrum response to public safety concerns

 Thompson, Christie.
 “This City Stopped Sending Police to Every 911 Call.”
 The Marshall Project.
 7 July 2020.

 Schmidt, John.
 “Commentary: A mental health response team for 911 calls could save lives.”
 Chicago Tribune.
 25 Aug 2020.

 Pearly, Betsy.
 “NeighborhoodStat: Strengthening Public Safety Through Community Empowerment.”
 American Progress.
 2 Oct.
 2019.